Tryd3x/ade-pipeline/bigquery/analytics/case1_drug_safety_signal_detection_for_risk_management.md

-# Case Study 1: Drug Safety Signal Detection for Risk Management
+# Case Study 1: Drug Safety Signal Detection for Risk Management in the US

 ![Case_1](../images/case1.png)

+*Dsiclaimer: *Analysis reflects data up to March 1, 2025, and only covers reports in the US.**

 ## Executive Summary

-This analysis examines adverse drug event (ADE) patterns over the past 12 months to identify emerging safety signals requiring immediate regulatory attention.
+This analysis examines adverse drug event (ADE) patterns in the US over the past 12 months to identify emerging safety signals requiring immediate regulatory attention.
 Through systematic analysis of report volumes, severity patterns, and temporal trends, three high-risk medications were identified along with their associated safety profiles to guide proactive risk management strategies.

-Note: *Analysis reflects data up to July 5, 2025.*

 ## Business Impact